Ideas and Activities to Keep You Happy and Healthy and Your Mind Occupied

 Stairway Learning – a free platform to make the learning of STEM subjects (Science, Technology, Engineering and Maths); interactive lessons targeted to students studying towards Maths, Physics and Biology GCSEs.

 Staying alert and safe – social distancing guidance for young people.

 The English National Ballet – a weekly performance hosted on YouTube.

 The Hideout – a space for children and young people to understand domestic abuse.

-The Maths Factor – Carol Vorderman’s site with free access to maths that follow the National Curriculum for 4 – 12 year olds.
+The Maths Factor – Carol Vorderman’s site with free access to maths which follow the National Curriculum for 4 to 12 year olds.

 The Mix – feeling bored?
-10 fun things you can do at home.
+Ten fun things you can do at home.